K12 Department of Education - Do It Yourself

 Most famous college dropout billionaires

-building their own
+DIYers are building their own versions of schools

-in Northern California helps kids build go-karts, watchtowers, and hang gliders (that the kids fly in).
+watchtowers, and hang gliders (that the kids fly in).
+Competitions

-to design and build sophisticated robotics.
+robotics.
 Unschooler parents are letting their kids design their own

 curricula.
-Hacker spaces like NYC Resistor in Brooklyn and Crash Space in Los Angeles offer shop tools and
+Hacker spaces like NYC Resistor in Brooklyn and Crash

-workshops for making anything from iPad cases to jet packs.
+anything from iPad cases to jet packs.

-When a kid builds a model rocket, or a kite, or a birdhouse, she not only picks up math, physics, and
+When a kid builds a model rocket, or a kite, or a birdhouse, she not

-chemistry along the way, she also develops her creativity, resourcefulness, planning abilities, curiosity,
+develops her creativity, resourcefulness, planning abilities,

-engagement with the world around her.
-But since these things can't be measured on a standardized test,
+curiosity, and engagement with the world around her.
+But since these

-they'll lose value as places of learning.
+this grim road, they'll lose value as places of learning.

 Robot Teachers: A new research effort outlines new ways in which humanoids could actually be used to instruct our little ones.
 At the core of the project is imitation; humans, especially young ones, learn a multitude of mannerisms and such by simply watching others.
 Thus, it stands to reason that robots are "well-suited to imitate us, learn from us, socialize with us and eventually teach us."
 Already, these social bots are being used on an experimental basis to teach various skills to preschool children, "including the names of colors, new vocabulary words and simple songs."
 Just think -- in 2071, those harmless lessons will morph into studies of subterfuge, insurrection and rapacity.